mi-cawber/llm_python/README.md

 # llm_python

-I am going to attempt to have a Python script use Ollama and do something useful with them.
+This is a fun project which uses Ollama's llama3.2 model to generate phrases that are similar to the ones that the player is presented with when leveling up in The Elder Scrolls IV: Oblivion.

 I got the idea when playing Elder Scrolls IV Oblivion Remaster.
-Whenever you level up in that game, you are presented with a little motivational quote.
+Whenever you level up in that game, you are presented with a little motivational quote, and they are pretty cool.

 Here is an example: "So that's how it works.
 You plod along, putting one foot before the other, look up, and suddenly, there you are.
 Right where you wanted to be all along."